-- 1.02 When this section is reissued, the reason(s) for reissue will be given in this paragraph. - 1.03 The far end of a channel may be terminated at either another central office or at customer premises (CP).
-Coordination between locations and possibly dispatches to these locations may be required to complete the tests in this section. - 1.04 Customer channels are tested for three major purposes: (1) initially to ensure that the channel meets the parameter limits that have been guaranteed to the customer, (2) thereafter to ensure that the limits are still met, (3) and to locate and correct troubles encountered on the channel. - 1.05 For those channels with signaling, the signaling tests should be performed immediately following the transmission continuity test and prior to the remaining transmission tests.
+- 1.02 Whenever this section is reissued, the reason(s) for reissue will be given in this paragraph. - 1.03 The far end of a channel may be terminated at either another customer premises or at a central office (CO).
+Coordination between locations and possibly dispatches to these locations may be required to complete the tests in this section. - 1.04 Customer channels are tested for three major purposes: (1) initially to ensure that the channel meets the parameter limits that have been guaranteed to the customer, (2) thereafter to ensure that the limits are still met, (3) and to locate the correct troubles encountered on the channel. - ing tests should be performed immediately following the transmission continuity test and prior to the remaining transmission tests.
 When single frequency (SF) signaling is used, the 1004-Hz loss test must be completed to that portion of the channel carrying the SF signal prior to the signaling test.
 The transmission tests are often dependent on being able to provide proper signaling on a channel in order to allow end-to-end transmission testing.
-This section will list the required procedures starting with intraoffice tests and proceeding through interlocation continuity, signaling, and transmission tests.

-1.06 All tests are not required on all channels, but the tests that are required for a specific channel should be made in the order given in this section.
+This section will list the required procedures starting with onpremises tests and proceeding through interlocation continuity, signaling, and transmission tests. - the tests are not required on all channels, but the tests that are required for a specific channel should be made in the order given in this section.
 This is to ensure that each parameter is tested in a manner that gives correct results.
 Failure of previous test results to meet objectives will require correction before reliable results can be obtained from subsequent tests.
-For example, if the loss of a channel is not within its prescribed limits, the remaining tests (such as C-message noise) will not truly reflect the performance of the channel because they will be offset from their reference by the error in the loss.

-1.07 The required tests and their associated limits for each type of channel can be found in Section 313-120-100 for transmission and Section 313-120-101 for signaling.
+For example, if the loss of a channel is not within its prescribed limits, the remaining tests (such as C-message noise) will not truly reflect the performance of the channel because they will be offset from their reference by the error in the loss. - 1.07 The required tests and their associated limits for each type of channel can be found in Section 313-120-100 for transmission and Section 313-120-101 for signaling.
 Transmission and signaling considerations are covered in Sections 313-110-100 and 313-110-101.
-Testing at customer premises is covered in Section 313-130-101.
+Testing at central office is covered in Section 313-130-100.

-1.08 The procedures in this section assume that all tests of individual facilities and equipment have been made and the individual components making up the channel have met specific operating parameters.
-This includes the verifying of end-to-end loss on a carrier system and whatever carrier system lineup is required, the adjustments to prescription settings on all equipment, and any other requirements established in the facility and equipment sections which are part of preparing the facilities and equipment for use in providing service.
-The individual components of a channel must meet their own limits prior to testing the channel for its limits.

-1.09 Some channels, particularly those associated

-with switched service networks and tandem networks, require additional tests unique to their service.
+- 1.08 The procedures in this section assume that all tests of individual facilities and equipment have been made and the individual components making up the channel have met specific operating parameters.
+This includes the verifying of end-to-end loss on a carrier system and whatever carrier system lineup is required, the setting of prescription settings on all equipment, and any other requirements established by the facility and equipment sections which are part of preparing the facilities and equipment for use in providing service.
+The individual components of a channel must meet their own limits prior to testing the channel for its limits. - 1.09 Some channels, particularly those associated with switched service networks and tandem networks, require additional tests unique to their service.
 These tests are usually overall tests of the built-up connection rather than stand-alone tests of the channel.
 These additional tests are covered in other Practices.
-A partial list of these sections are as follows:
+A partial list of these sections is as follows:

-SECTION TIT LE
+SECTION TITLE

-309-200-300 Common Arrangeme Switching
+309-200-300 Common Control Switching Arrangements

-309-200-301 Automatic Voice Net work
+309-200-301 Automatic Voice Network

-309-300-3 00 Enhanced Network Private Switched
+309-300-300 Enhanced Private Switched Network

-309-400-300 Electronic Tandem N letwork.
+309-400-300 Electronic Tandem Network.

-1.10 All customer premises equipment (CPE) must

-be disconnected before tests are performed.
+1.10 All customer premises equipment (CPE) must be disconnected before tests are performed.
 The tester should be familiar with the transmission and signaling considerations, requirements, and procedures covered in the following sections: